pshort/pshort.github.com/_posts/03-12-2011-first-look-at-doom-3.markdown

 ---
 layout: post
-title: First look at doom 3
+title: First look at the doom 3 source
 ---